elasticscale/techtalk-resources/talk/talk.md

 ## Common Beginner Pitfalls in AWS

 ❌ Leaving resources running = surprise bill
-❌ Using root credentials in automation
+❌ Using root credentials for daily work
 ❌ Skipping IAM roles and relying on “admin access”
 ❌ Not using budget alerts or tagging resources